 Another surprise here is Justin Herbert easily took the rookie passing TD title this year.
 Herbert beat the record set just two years ago by Cleveland Browns QB Baker Mayfield.
 Mayfield barely beat the previous record of 26, held by Russell Wilson and Peyton Manning, but Mayfield did it in only 14 games.
 At the time, Mayfield breaking this mark was newsworthy.
 Herbert, however, seems to go unnoticed yet again.

-Herbert’s four more touchdowns in only one more game than Mayfield means this record could be broken again soon.
+Herbert’s 4 more touchdowns in only one more game than Mayfield means this record could be broken again soon.
 Incoming players like Trevor Lawrence, Justin Fields, and others in the 2021 rookie class should have a chance to start all 16 games.
 This means we may see this QB record broken as soon as next season.
 It should be a fun one to watch, no doubt!

 NFL rookie pass completion leader